ghiscoding/Angular-Slickgrid/README.md

 ### NPM Package
 [Aurelia-Slickgrid on NPM](https://www.npmjs.com/package/angular-slickgrid)

+<a name="wiki"></a>

+## Wiki / Documentation
+The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Validation - Wiki](https://github.com/ghiscoding/angular-slickgrid/wiki) before opening any issues.
+The [Wiki - HOWTO](https://github.com/ghiscoding/angular-slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.

 <a name="main-features"></a>

 ## Main features
 You can see some screenshots below and the instructions down below.